Cancer Surveillance Programs

-These registries provide data that can show things like incidence (new cancer cases) and mortality (death) rates across regions of the country.
-They can look at cancer rates in certain types of jobs, or see whether cancer survival is improving.
-They can also watch cancer trends over time to find out if cancer rates are going up or down.
+These registries provide data that can show things like new cancer cases (incidence) and death rates (mortality) across regions of the country.
+They can look at cancer rates in certain types of jobs, or see if cancer survival is improving.
+They can also watch cancer trends over time to find out if the rate of a type of cancer is going up or down.
 They can be used to keep an eye on which age and racial groups are most affected by different types of cancer.

 Collecting the information

 Registries are usually staffed with cancer registrars who have met stringent standards of training, testing, and continuing education.
 The highest level is Certified Tumor Registrar (CTR).
 These registrars compile timely, accurate, and complete cancer information to report to the registry.

 Cancer registration begins with casefinding, or identifying people with cancer who have sought care at hospitals and other medical care settings.
 Most often, it’s the patient’s doctor who starts the data record, noting the cancer site and type, patient demographics (like gender, race, and age), and extent of disease (or stage) in the medical record.
 Some cancer registry programs require that the registrar summarize and record certain other information from the patient record, such as type of treatment, and follow up each year to track cancer recurrence and survival.